Accommodation Around the World

 Italy

-• Rome: CasaValentina – It is a bit away from the main sights and hence more afforable than hotels in the city centre.
+• Rome: CasaValentina – It is a bit away from the main sights and hence more affordable than hotels in the city centre.
 However, it has everything you will need and is very close to public transport of all kinds, including a train station.

 • Naples: Luna Rossa Apartment—The place was okay.
 I would recommend looking for accommodations closer to a metro stop, though.